expz/fast-training/README.md

 - `pip`
   * For example, on Ubuntu 18.04 run `sudo apt-get install python3-pip`.
 - `virtualenv`
-  * If everything else is installed, you should be able to install it by running `pip3 install virtualenv`.
+  * If everything else is installed, you should be able to install `virtualenv` by running `pip3 install virtualenv`.

+If you prefer to use `conda` for package management, then the list of required packages is in `requirements.in` and `dev-requirements.in` (not `requirements.txt` which lists dependencies too).

 #### Only for model training